Ace-86/TicTacToe/README.md

 -npc a.i

--add a display element that congratulates the winning player!
+-add a display element that congratulates the winning player! (complete)

 -allow players to choose marker (modal)